dbcli/pgcli/README.rst

 The Python repl
 ---------------

-Run ``ptpython`` to get an interactive Python prompt with syntaxt highlighting, code completion, etc...
+Run ``ptpython`` to get an interactive Python prompt with syntax highlighting, code completion, etc...

 .. image :: docs/images/ptpython-screenshot.png

-If you prefer to have Vi keybindings (which currently are more completely implemented than the Emacs bindings), run ``ptpython --vi``.
+If you prefer to have Vi key bindings (which currently are more completely implemented than the Emacs bindings), run ``ptpython --vi``.

-If you want to embed the repl inside your application at one point, do:
+If you want to embed the REPL inside your application at one point, do:

 .. code:: python